Parkside, Barrow-in-Furness

-Parkside is an area and electoral ward of Barrow-in-Furness, Cumbria, England.
+Parkside is an area, current Town Council ward and former district-level ward of Barrow-in-Furness, Cumbria, England.
 It is bordered by Hindpool, Ormsgill, Hawcoat, Newbarns and Risedale and had a population of 5,742 in 2001, reducing to 5,584 at the 2011 Census.
 It is one of the town's most centralised wards and contains Barrow's main park (hence the ward's name), as well as the newly established Furness Academy.

 Abbey Road - Barrow's principal road runs down the entire western side of Parkside.
 The majority of housing to the west of Abbey Road is terraced and semi-detached, whilst the eastern side of Parkside is predominantly parkland and fields with the exception of some semi and detached housing.

-The ward itself will be combined with Ormsgill ward in April 2023 following formation of the new Westmorland and Furness Local Authority.
+Whilst still an electoral ward for Barrow Town Council, the ward was combined at a district/ local authority level with Ormsgill ward in April 2023 following formation of the new Westmorland and Furness Local Authority.

 There are a number of place of worship in Parkside including Abbey Road Baptist Church, Spring Mount Christian Fellowship and Trinity Church Centre.

 Barrow's first synagogue was founded in 1902 on Abbey Road although it closed less than twenty years later.

+Parkside's ward is of the first to have a Communist Party of Britain council member.